omarkohl/rationality-freiburg.de/website/content/en/events/2023-02-03-how-statistics-trick-our-brain/index.md

 We will decide on using German or English as the main language depending on the people who turn up.
 Just come, we will figure it out!

+This meetup will be hosted by Bibhu.

+There will be snacks and drinks!!!

+We will go and get dinner after the meetup.
+Anyone who has time is welcome to join.

 ## Other